Pathos: Pathos in research

 Pathos can also be also used in credited medical journals, research and other academic pieces of writing.
 The goal is to appeal to the readers' emotion while maintaining the necessary requirements of the medical discourse community.
 Authors may do so, by using certain vocabulary to elicit an emotional response from the audience.
 “God-terms” are often used as a rhetorical technique.
 It is imperative that authors still preserve the standard of writing within the medical community by focusing on factual and scientific information without use of personal opinion.

 Pathos in art

-It can be argued that most of artwork falls under the realm of pathos.
-Throughout history artist have used pathos within their work by utilizing colors, shape, and texture of the art work to draw out feelings within their audience.
-Political cartoons are but one example of artist using pathos to persuade or bring to light issues within the world centering around the government.
+It can be argued that most artwork falls under the realm of pathos.
+Throughout history artists have used pathos within their work by utilizing colors, shape, and texture of the artwork to draw out feelings within their audience.
+Political cartoons are but one example of artists using pathos to persuade or bring to light issues within the world centering around the government.
 Most times, the designs are blown out of proportion and are greatly exaggerated, but this adds to the raw feeling the artist tries to evoke within the viewer.

+Pathos in music

+In The Birth of Tragedy Out of the Spirit of Music the 19th century German philosopher Friedrich Nietzsche argues that, for the ancient Greeks, tragedy was a dramatic form of pathos (ecstatic or "primal suffering") which transcended language and could only be communicated through music.
+Drawing on Nietzsche's celebrated work, the British theorist and professor of philosophy Jason Barker argues that the same preoccupation with "musicality" as pathos, or "primal suffering", is the defining feature of contemporary popular music.
+Barker cites the example of the 1985 USA for Africa charity single "We Are the World", which he describes as "the birth of postmodern tragedy" and "marks the beginning of the so-called Disaster Appeal."